- Licensee name

 The Board does not comprehensively verify the information required to be self-reported by doctors, and therefore does not accept responsibility for the accuracy of self-reported information.
 The Board conducts periodic random audits of profiles as an effort to improve the accuracy and timeliness of the information.

-Please note that if a practitioner's license is not active, he is under no obligation
+Please note that if a practitioner's license is not active, they are under

-to update his profile so the information contained in his profile may not be
+no obligation to update their profile so the information contained in that profile may not be up-to-date.

 When considering malpractice paid claims data, please keep in mind: